francemazzi/planet-scraper/README.md

 ## TO DO 🔥

-- Integration with db
-- Scrape data from other websites such as Lidl, Coop, etc.
+- Scrape data from other websites such as Lidl, md, metro, etc.
 - Optimize API with dynamic reloading of data
 - Create frontend using React and TypeScript.